 MOS H2S Sensors

 Certain MOS H2S Sensors have experienced dramatic improvement in long-term stability including those from Teledyne Gas and Flame Detection.

-Manufacturers that thoroughly control the technology of their MOS sensor have successfully optimized improvements in the sensor technology to handle long-term aging.
+Manufacturers that thoroughly control the technology of their MOS sensor have successfully optimized improvements in sensor technology to handle long-term aging.
 These best-in-class sensor designs have shifted the MOS sensors to an operational safety level where for a majority of applications three month calibration periods are standard.

 These sensors will sufficiently respond to H2S within a broadened accuracy window, even if the calibration frequency was prolonged further to six months, although we do not suggest longer than three months.

 The graph below shows the response of two market-leading H2S MOS detectors to 50 ppm H2S test gas over a period of two years without a span calibration performed.
 These sensors were placed outdoors in Houston, Texas for the length of this test period.

-Although a possible gradual loss of sensitivity may still take place in competitive MOS H2S sensors, the slow rate of degradation in the best designed sensors is such that a service life of up to 10 years can be attained in a majority of applications.
+Although a possible gradual loss of sensitivity may still take place in competitive MOS H2S sensors, the slow rate of degradation in the best-designed sensors is such that service life of up to 10 years can be attained in a majority of applications.

 It is only the MOS H2S sensors of poor quality design and manufacture that has caused the negative myth of “going to sleep”.
 But regardless of what expression is used to label the problem, end-users of H2S sensors should assess and choose sensors with great care to avoid possible failures with the related dangers and higher costs of ownership that can result.